IgorBuchelnikov/ObservableComputations/README.md

 This computation has performance and memory consumption advantage.

 ### Cache property (method) values
-Suppose we have long-computed property and we want increase perfomace of getting it's value:
+Suppose we have long-computed property and we want increase performance of getting it's value:

 ```csharp
 using System;